Most of us spend a lot of our lives avoiding pregnancy, so how do we prepare for pregnancy?

 The importance of a pre-pregnancy diet

 I can’t stress the importance of nourishing yourself while preparing for pregnancy.
-This was one of the first things my midwife mentioned when I asked how I could actively support my fertility and how to prepare for pregnancy.
+A balanced and nourishing diet was one of the first things my midwife mentioned when I asked how I could actively support my fertility and prepare for pregnancy.